torbenwendt/ptouch-print/README.md

 ### A Note from Dominic's website

-Dear visitor, currently I have absolutely no time for improvements on this project (my free time currently is about one or two hours PER MONTH).
+"Dear visitor, currently I have absolutely no time for improvements on this project (my free time currently is about one or two hours PER MONTH)..."
-Therefore, I can not look at suggestions about improvements.

-### Alternative Collaboration
+### Collaboration

 You may still, of course, contact Dominic directly if you'd like.
-But I think GitHub is easier for collaboration, and he has given me permission to host a clone of his repo here, passing code contributions back to him
+But I think GitHub is easier for collaboration, and he has given me permission to host a clone of his repo here, passing code contributions back to him.